Castles and cream teas – at Dunster in Somerset

-As I’m having a break in August from the world of work, I decided to take a couple of days to visit a friend in north Devon and together we played at being tourists, visiting some of the local sites.
-This part of England is marked by the wild landscapes of the Exmoor National park, but around the edges of the moor the landscape is green and rolling with steep sided lanes and picturesque thatched cottages built from the local stone or painted in shades of rich cream.
+I spent a couple of days with friends in Somerset and north Devon and together we played at being tourists, visiting the pretty towns of Dunster, Dulverton and Selworthy.
+This part of England is marked by the wild landscapes of the Exmoor National park.
+But around the edges of the moor the landscape is green and rolling with steep sided lanes and picturesque thatched cottages built from the local stone or painted in shades of rich cream.

 Tucked down a lane we found Dunster water mill and tea rooms and sat in the garden admiring the ducks who were in a pen at the other end of the garden.
 It would be a great place to bring the family for ice creams or a cream tea, but as it was lunchtime we stuck to our cheese and ham baguettes.
 After checking out a few of the gift shops in the village, buying some fudge and tasting the local ice cream we went in search of the perfect cream tea.